tannerwheeler/math5620/invPowerMethod.md

 **Description/Purpose:** After receiving a matrix it will find the inverse of it and then take then perform the power method.
 This will perform an iteration either 750 times or until the results matrix hasn't changed since the last iteration.
 The number of times the matrix iterates can be changed.

-**Input:** You must enter a nxn matrix from the Matrix class in **Appendix B**.
+**Input:** You must enter a nxn matrix from the Matrix class in **Appendix B** (All operations of matrix can be used with this class).
 This method also uses the Matrix class during the computation.

 **Output:** This will return 1 divided by the smallest eigenvalue of the Matrix which can be used for the Inverse Matrix 2 Norm.